Thibaut-Delattre/NuclearReactor/README.md

 # NuclearReactor
-Nuclear reactor modeling (fuel consumption and reactor power)
+Nuclear reactor modeling (fuel consumption and reactor power) on MATLAB

 This live editor script in MATLAB models fuel consumption and reactor power by a few parameters.
 This models depends mainly on :
 - Efficiancy of the reactor